See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Preliminary Study

 \subsection{State Control Benchmark}

-To evaluate the performance of multimodal agents in executing toggle control instructions, we construct a state control benchmark with binary toggle instructions and corresponding action labels from public datasets.
-Ensuring the quality of this benchmark requires precise annotation of both toggle state and toggle position.
-Given that the public datasets lack high-quality XML trees for extracting toggle state, we construct an annotation pipeline to obtain the precise toggle state, toggle position, and toggle feature directly from GUI screenshots.
-The annotation pipeline includes three steps: widget parsing, toggle identification, and state-feature annotation, as illustrated in Figure~\ref{fig:benchmarkConstruction}.
+To evaluate the performance of multimodal agents on vital toggle control instructions, we construct a state control benchmark containing binary toggle instructions and corresponding action labels derived from public datasets.
+Building a high-quality benchmark requires precise annotation of both toggle state and toggle position.
+Since public datasets lack reliable XML trees for accurate state extraction, we develop an autonomous annotation pipeline to obtain the toggle state, toggle position, and toggle functionality (e.g., controlling notifications) directly from GUI screenshots.
+By leveraging public mobile agentic datasets including AMEX~\cite{chai2024amex}, RICOSCA~\cite{li2020widget}, GUIAct-Mobile~\cite{chen2025guicourse}, AndroidWorld~\cite{rawles2024androidworld}, AITW~\cite{rawles2023android}, and the grounding dataset of OS-Atlas~\cite{wu2025osatlas}, we design a three-step annotation pipeline: Widget Parsing, Toggle Identification, and State-functionality Annotation, as illustrated in Figure~\ref{fig:benchmarkConstruction}.

-\paragraph{\textbf{Widget Parsing.}} We first extract screenshots $s \in \mathbb{S}$ with original widget bounding boxes $b_o \in \mathbb{B}$ that correspond to user toggle control instructions $u_t \in \mathbb{U}$ from public datasets, including AMEX~\cite{chai2024amex}, RICOSCA~\cite{li2020widget}, GUIAct~\cite{chen2025guicourse}, AndroidWorld~\cite{rawles2024androidworld}, AITW~\cite{rawles2023android}, and the grounding dataset of OS-Atlas~\cite{wu2025osatlas}.
-To enrich the diversity of GUI toggle sources, we further apply OminiParser~\cite{lu2024omniparser} to automatically parse additional bounding boxes $b_p \in \mathbb{B}$ for clickable elements from these screenshots.
-Finally, we merge the original and parsed results into a unified set of bounding boxes, denoted as $\{b\} = \{b_o\} \cup \{b_p\}$, which serves as the foundation for subsequent toggle identification.
+(\romannumeral 1) \textbf{Widget Parsing.} We extract screenshots $s \in \mathbb{S}$ with original widget bounding boxes $b_o \in \mathbb{B}$ corresponding to user toggle control instructions $u_t \in \mathbb{U}$ from public datasets, including AMEX~\cite{chai2024amex}, RICOSCA~\cite{li2020widget}, GUIAct~\cite{chen2025guicourse}, AndroidWorld~\cite{rawles2024androidworld}, AITW~\cite{rawles2023android}, and the grounding dataset of OS-Atlas~\cite{wu2025osatlas}.
+To enrich GUI toggle diversity, we apply OminiParser~\cite{lu2024omniparser} to parse additional bounding boxes $b_p \in \mathbb{B}$ for clickable elements from these screenshots.
+Finally, we merge the original and parsed results into a unified bounding-box set $\{b\} = \{b_o\} \cup \{b_p\}$, forming the basis for subsequent toggle identification.